GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb/README.md

       Normal  SYNC    22s   sc-gateway-controller  Reconciliation of HTTPRoute "gxlb-demo-ns1/foo" bound to Gateway "default/external-http" was a success
     ```

+    TODO: Should there be a step to show pointing the domain to the server?
+At least mentioning it or possibly detailing for Google Domains/Cloud Domains?
+Something like:

+    This propogation takes time, so it might be good to encourage this at the beginning...

+    I'm now remembering that this was mentioned above.
+Might be worth calling out more explicitly?
+This recipe could take 24 hours+ to work.

 13. Now use the hostnames from the HTTPRoute resources to reach the load balancer.

     ```bash
     curl -v -L https://foo.$DOMAIN
+    ```

+    ```
     *   Trying x.x.x.x:443...
     * Connected to foo.$DOMAIN (x.x.x.x) port 443 (#0)
     * ALPN, offering h2